K2Ratus/notepad/readme.md

 It took a while to sort out focus/blur behaviour.
 In the end it is now relatively neat and hopefully simple to get your head around.

 `dn.g_settings.set('pane', 'pane_find')` and `dn.g_settings.set('pane_open', true)` do not mess with the focus themselves.
-Any code that uses that must explicitly decide whether or not it wants to focus on the input for search/goto (a choice which is made based on the flag `dn.g_settings.get('find_goto')`).
+Any code that uses that must explicitly decide whether or not it wants to focus on the input, calling `dn.find_pane.focus_on_input()`, if it whishes to.

 Calling  `dn.g_settings.set('find_goto', bool)`, also does not mess with the focus, it just renders the inactive version of goto/search.